The JWST Early Release Science Program for Direct Observations of Exoplanetary Systems III: Aperture Masking Interferometric Observations of the star HIP 65426 at 3.8 um: Acknowledgements

 \section{Acknowledgements}

+This work is based on observations made with the NASA/ESA/CSA \textit{JWST} and were obtained from the Mikulski Archive for Space Telescopes (MAST) at the Space Telescope Science Institute.
+The specific observations analyzed can be accessed via\dataset[DOI: 10.17909/8by2-x206]{https://doi.org/10.17909/8by2-x206}.
+We are truly grateful for the countless hours that thousands of people have devoted to the design, construction, and commissioning of \textit{JWST}.
+We thank the anonymous referee for their comments which have been crucial {towards the improvement of this paper}.
 This project was supported by a grant from STScI (JWST-ERS-01386) under NASA contract NAS5-03127.
-SR is supported by the Global Excellence Award by the University of Exeter.
-This work is based in part on observations obtained at the Southern Astrophysical Research (SOAR) telescope, which is a joint project of the Minist\'{e}rio da Ci\^{e}ncia, Tecnologia e Inova\c{c}\~{o}es (MCTI/LNA) do Brasil, the US National Science Foundation’s NOIRLab, the University of North Carolina at Chapel Hill (UNC), and Michigan State University (MSU).
+SR was supported by the Global Excellence Award by the University of Exeter.
+This work is based in part on observations obtained at the Southern Astrophysical Research (\textit{SOAR}) telescope, which is a joint project of the Minist\'{e}rio da Ci\^{e}ncia, Tecnologia e Inova\c{c}\~{o}es (MCTI/LNA) do Brasil, the US National Science Foundation’s NOIRLab, the University of North Carolina at Chapel Hill (UNC), and Michigan State University (MSU).
 This work has also made use of the SPHERE Data Centre, jointly operated by OSUG/IPAG (Grenoble), PYTHEAS/LAM/CeSAM (Marseille), OCA/Lagrange (Nice), Observatoire de Paris/LESIA (Paris), and Observatoire de Lyon/CRAL, and is supported by a grant from Labex OSUG@2020 (Investissements d’avenir – ANR10 LABX56).
 This work benefited from the 2022 Exoplanet Summer Program in the Other Worlds Laboratory (OWL) at the University of California, Santa Cruz, a program funded by the Heising-Simons Foundation.